obiwac/x-compositing-wm/README.md

 - A fallback for when modern OpenGL (3.3) is not available.
 - Probably use `XDamage` to not needlessly update regions of the screen that don't need updating, although TBH I'm not sure if these days it's really a big deal.
 - Freeing allocated memory correctly.
-- Capturing focus events so clients can ask for focus.
+- Capturing focus events so clients can ask for focus (necessary for dropdowns to work properly, which are their own separate windows most of the time).
 - Apparently it's better performance-wise to use XCB instead of Xlib these days.
 You may wanna look into that.
+- Make resizing windows not dumb.